 Health considerations of individual patients are taken into account.
-For example, Dr. Ian will take time wherever possible to treat unhealthy gums before doing a crown preparation procedure.
+Our dentist take time wherever possible to treat unhealthy gums before doing a crown preparation procedure.

 Part of the assessment and discussion about the option of a crown centres around your specific circumstances.
 If an unacceptable risk to were found, we would discuss and adopt an alternate treatment option.

 Going to Asia for Cheaper Treatment: Not Worth the Risk

 It may be tempting to combine a holiday and extensive dental treatment, citing a much cheaper price for dental work compared with the same work in Australia.